coleenquadros/configuration/docs/app-sre/continuous-delivery-in-app-interface.md

 * `takeover` - (optional) if set to true, the specified `managedResourceTypes` will be managed exclusively
 * `compare` - (optional) if set to true, the job compares desired to current resource and only applies if it has changed
 * `timeout` - (optional) set a timeout in minutes for the deployment job ([default](https://gitlab.cee.redhat.com/service/app-interface/-/blob/2581e30973e9ead6611d6fa1b0fa7dc34d41e63d/resources/jenkins/global/defaults.yaml#L24))
+* `publishJobLogs` - (optional) if this is a [saas file running post-deployment tests](/docs/app-sre/continuous-testing-in-app-interface.md), set this to `true` to publish Jobs' pods logs as artifacts in the Jenkins job.
 * `imagePatterns` - a list of strings specifying allowed images to deploy
     * examples: `quay.io/app-sre`, `quay.io/prom/prometheus`
 * `authentication` - specify credentials required to authenticate to `code` repository or to `image` registry